Sluuu/STA302-paper1-/sta302_starter_folder-main/README.md

 -   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Steps for Repo

+Please open the inputs and run through all the Rscrpit in there then run the qmd file in outputs.